Indianapolis may be famous for fast cars, but there’s plenty more to see in this Midwest city

-There are Western classics by Remington and O’Keeffe to be sure, but check out the artwork by contemporary Native Americans that is showcased along with a wide variety of temporary exhibits.
-Steel Ponies, open through August 5, explores the art, history and cultures that have developed around the motorcycle.
+There are Western classics by Remington and O’Keeffe to be sure, but check out the artwork by contemporary Native Americans that are showcased along with a wide variety of temporary exhibits.
+Steel Ponies, open through August 5, explores the art, history, and cultures that have developed around the motorcycle.

 If you can, time your visit to take in the 20th Indian Market and Festival, set for June 23 and 24.